arighi/virtme-ng/README.md

 them in your configuration file (refer to the [Configuration](#configuration) section) under `default_opts` and then simply run `vng --build`.

-Example (always use an external build server called 'kathleen' and run make inside a build chroot called `chroot:lunar-amd64`).
+Example (always use an external build server called `kathleen` and run make inside a build chroot called `chroot:lunar-amd64`).
 To do so, add the `default_opts` section in your configuration file as following:
 ```